 Categories

 • Individuals prioritising streaming and connectivity features

-The Signia Pure Charge&Go BCT IX combines advanced speech enhancement, AI-powered conversation tracking, rechargeable convenience, and Bluetooth Classic connectivity in a discreet receiver-in-canal hearing aid design.
-Powered by Signia’s Integrated Xperience platform, it delivers clearer conversations, strong wireless compatibility, and modern streaming support for users wanting premium connected hearing technology.
+The Signia Active Pro IX combines advanced speech enhancement, AI-powered conversation tracking, Bluetooth streaming, and rechargeable convenience in a stylish earbud-inspired design.
+Powered by Signia’s Integrated Xperience platform, it offers premium hearing performance for users who want clearer conversations, modern connectivity, and a more discreet alternative to traditional hearing aids.

+Categories